-A series of Inquirers' and Confirmation Classes following Wednesday 6:30pm Masses will commence on September 17.
-These classes are open to anyone desiring to learn more about the Faith, membership in the parish or receiving the Sacrament of Confirmation.
+A series of Inquirers' Classes following Sunday 10am Masses are in progress through April 3rd.
+Classes will be held on the first and third Sundays of each month and are open to anyone desiring to learn more about the Faith, membership in the parish or receiving the Sacrament of Confirmation.
 The classes are based on The Catholic Religion, by Vernon Staley.

-Advent Quiet Day, Saturday, December 6, 9am to 5pm - a day of meditations and quiet reflection, all are welcome
+Lenten Quiet Day, Saturday, February 13, 9am to 5pm - a day of meditations and quiet reflection, all are welcome

-The Parish of Saint Mark is a member of the Anglican Province of Christ the King, the Western States Diocese, under Archbishop James E. Provence.
+The Parish of Saint Mark is a member of the Anglican Province of Christ the King, Western States Diocese.